ramanokshit/Verilog_designs/adders and multiplier/readme.md

 # Adders and Multipliers
-This section contains various Adders(Ripple Carry, Carry look-ahead and Carry Select) and booth multiplier designed with tunable input bits.
+This section contains various Adders(Ripple Carry, Carry look-ahead and Carry Select) designed with tunable input bits.